-Figure F.6: Mean annual frequency of exceeding various levels of maximum interstory drift ratio, as computing using either the scalar intensity measure $Sa(T_1)$ or the vector intensity measure $Sa(T_1)$ and $\varepsilon$ .
+Fig. F.6 Mean annual frequency of exceeding various levels of maximum interstory drift ratio, as computed using either scalar intensity measure $Sa(T_1)$ or vector intensity measure $Sa(T_1)$ and $\varepsilon$

 None of the four record selection methods showed a statistically significant bias with record scaling.
 In Table F.5 (analogous to Table 6.4), p-values for maximum interstory drift versus scale factor are given, and no characteristics of statistical significance are evident.
-This is in contrast to results from Chapter 6 and the structure analyzed below, where Methods 1 and 2 display a statistically significant bias with scale factor.
-Even if this scaling bias is present with Methods 1 and 2 in only two of the three structures considered, it is preferable to select records using Methods 3 or 4, which displayed no scaling bias in any of the three cases considered.
+This is in contrast to results from Chapter 6 and the structure analyzed below, where methods 1 and 2 display a statistically significant bias with scale factor.
+Even if this scaling bias is present with Methods 1 and 2 in only two of the three structures considered, it is preferable to select records using methods 3 or 4, which displayed no scaling bias in any of the three cases considered.